DiscipleA/AI-ML-Assignment-4-Generative-LLM/README.md

     Clone or download the repository.
     Open JupyterLab IDE.
-    Navigate to the local repository and open 'Linear-Regression_by_DmitriySC.ipynb'.
+    Navigate to the local repository and open 'Generative-LLM_by_DmitriySC.ipynb'.

 📹 Demo